Outdated site elements, i.e. what is no longer done?

 Some people have a habit of centering as much text as possible.
 This may not be the case for very detailed blog posts or tutorials, but for fairly large blocks of text it is.

-That's fine as I understand the site owner might have these preferences, but from a convenience standpoint using it is unfortunately a shot in the leg.
+This is great as I understand that the site owner may have such preferences, but in terms of usability, this is unfortunately a shot in the leg.

 We read from left to right.
-We read texts best when each line starts just below the previous one.
+Best of all, we read texts in which each subsequent line begins just below the previous one.

-Centering is only good for headings or very small blocks of text.
+Centering is only suitable for headings or very small blocks of text.
 Forcing users to read multiple lines of centered text is unfortunately useless and just inconvenient for readers.

 10. "Click here" anchors without context.

-Of course, anchors (text with subscripts) such as "click here" or "read more" still occur, and that's not always a bad thing.
+Of course, anchors (text with subscripts) like "click here" or "read more" still exist, and that's not always a bad thing.
 Therefore, in the title of this section, you can find the phrase "out of context".

 The main thing is that users know where this or that link leads.
-Look at this text, by the way, the link in this example will be in bold:
+By the way, look at this text, the link in this example will be in bold:

 "Recently I saw a wonderful tutorial.
 Click HERE to open it."

-Besides that "click here" tells us nothing.
+Except that "click here" doesn't tell us anything.
 We don't know what the textbook is about.

-Using a descriptive anchor makes things look completely different:
+Using a descriptive anchor makes everything look completely different:

-Unfortunately, this is not the case on the Internet.
+On the Internet, unfortunately, things are different.
 In the age of responsiveness, we use thousands of different devices, each with a different screen width.
 Therefore, a line of text has a different length on different devices.
-Once it can fit four words, another six, and the third twenty.
+One time it can fit four words, another six, and a third twenty.

-Because of this, gaps of different lengths are formed between the words, which, on the one hand, is very ugly, but on the other - makes text difficult to read, as the eyes have to contend with different arrangements of words.
+Because of this, gaps of different lengths are formed between words, which, on the one hand, is very ugly, and on the other hand, makes it difficult to read the text, since the eyes have to deal with different arrangements of words.

 So Adobe InDesign and books - yes.
 Sites are not available at the moment.